Women’s Health

 What are your choices?

-There are many women experiencing heavy periods, who from a gynecological point view have nothing wrong with them the just seem to be loosing a significant amount of blood each month.
-This may as a result of the build up of excessive womb lining than needed, which is automatically shed each month.
-Another reason for abnormal blood flow could be due to the womb muscle lacking tone just like any other muscle in the body, which can lead to heavy bleeding.
+Many women experiencing heavy periods who, from a gynaecological point of view, have nothing wrong with them other than they seem to be losing a significant amount of blood each month.
+This may be a result of the build-up of excessive womb lining, which is automatically shed each month.
+Another reason for abnormal blood flow could be due to the womb muscle lacking tone, just like any other muscle in the body, which can lead to heavy bleeding.

 Weight Management